309th Maintenance Wing: World War II

+A B-25 at Issaqueena Bombing Range near Columbia SC in 1942 (Note: Unit not identified, but possibly from the 309th.
+A number of B-25 groups were formed at Columbia, but the 309th was the only one that remained on the base for more than a few months.)

 The wing was first activated in the early expansion of the Army Air Forces during World War II as the 309th Bombardment Group at Davis-Monthan Field, Arizona.
 Its initial components were the 376th, 377th, and 378th Bombardment Squadrons, and the 37th Reconnaissance Squadron.
 The group was an Operational Training Unit (OTU), which trained bombardment groups until January 1943.
 The OTU program involved the use of an oversized parent unit to provide cadres to "satellite groups."
 It then became a Replacement Training Unit and trained replacement aircrews, using North American B-25 Mitchell aircraft in both training programs.
 In addition, the group operated specialist training schools, with as many as eight in operation at once.
 However, the AAF found that standard military units based on relatively inflexible tables of organization were proving to be less well adapted to performing the mission, so a more functional system was adopted in which each base was organized into a separate numbered unit.
 As a result, the group was disbanded in 1944 and replaced by the 329th Army Air Force Base Unit (Replacement Training Unit, Medium, Bombardment), which absorbed the mission, material, and personnel of the group.
 The group's four squadrons became Sections A through D of the Base Unit.